Tech 101: UX Versus UI—What’s the Difference?

 What Do UX and UI Designers Do?

-Since the definitions of UX and UI alone can feel nebulous, it’s helpful to take a look at what UX and UI designers actually DO (and the skills they need to do it—skills we cover in detail in our UX Designer Blueprint).
+Since the definitions of UX and UI alone can feel nebulous, it’s helpful to take a look at what UX and UI designers actually DO.

 Research is at the heart of all UX work.
 Without spending time researching the customer experience with a product (and using that research to inform product changes and improvements after the fact), there IS no UX.
 UX researchers typically collect and analyze user data through core skills and techniques like the following: